 To trick everyone into thinking your foundation is actually your skin, you need a smooth finish.
 “If your foundation is looking streaky, it’s usually one of two things: either your skin wasn’t hydrated enough before you applied it so it’s dragging, or your foundation brush is in need of a clean,” explains Martin.
 Who knew? *Reaches for brush cleaner.*

-“If you struggle with large open pores, you'll benefit from prepping under your makeup with a primer,” she says.
-“Something like Bobbi's Skin Smoothing Pore Perfector (£26) blurs the look of pores, smoothes the skin and helps to control excess oil.”
+“If you struggle with large open pores, you’ll benefit from prepping under your makeup with a primer,” she says.
+Try Benefit’s The Porefessional (£28) it blurs the look of pores, smoothes the skin and helps to control excess oil.
 Martin also advises really buffing your foundation into troublesome areas like around the nose with a small brush.
 “This works the makeup into the skin, rather than letting it sit on top and possibly exacerbate the look of texture.”

 Bring Your New "Skin" to Life